 The temperature of the kiln is monitored day and night to make sure it is always over the minimum legal limit of 850°C. Most of the time the temperature is 930°C. How much higher than 850C does the kiln usually run?

-Data Interpretation
+Section II: Data Interpretation

-This table shows the amount of carbon dioxide emitted and waste treated by the plant over the course of a whole year.
+This table shows the amount of carbon dioxide (CO2) emitted and waste treated by the plant over the course of a whole year.
 The units are both in tonnes.

 Use a calculator to work out the following sums.